adamsilver/fdpb/03-Book-A-Flight.md

 ## Choosing dates

 Dates are hard[^].
 There is no getting away from this fact.
-Different time zones, formats, delimitters, days in the month, length of a year.
-It's hard work to design all of this complexity out of a UI.
+Different time zones, formats, delimitters, days in the month, length of a year, day light savings and on and on.
+It's hard work designing all of this complexity out of a UI.

-Traditionally and sometimes still to this day, websites use three select boxes; one for day, month and year.
+Traditionally, and sometimes still to this day, websites use three select boxes; one for day, month and year.
 We already know select boxes are problematic anyway, but one of their qualities is that they stop the user entering wrong information.

-With dates, this isn't the case as users can select *31 February 2016*, for example resulting in an error that needs handling.
+However, this quality doesn't apply to picking dates.
+This is because users can, for example, select *31 February 2016*, which results in a validation error.
 This is just one of many problems.

-So why did websites and why do some websites still use select boxes, instead of a simple textbox.
+So why use select boxes, instead of a simple textbox?
 Mostly because it stops the system needing to handle a plethora of different formats.
 Some dates start with month; others with day.
 Some delimit dates with slashes; others with dashes.
 It's actually really hard to know.
 But I digress.

-Before we can design a date form control, we first need to understand what type of date we're asking for.
+Before we can design a date control, we first need to understand what type of date we're asking for.
 Like GDS says *the way you should ask users for dates depends on the types of date you’re asking for*.

 ### Dates from documents